jellydn/learn-tdd-with-katas/README.md

 ## [TDD Kata](./docs/TDD-Kata.md)

-You can generate a new TDD Kata using this command:
+We provide three kata exercises: String Calculator, FizzBuzz, and Roman Numerals.
+You can generate a new TDD Kata for these exercises using this command:

+- **String Calculator**: This kata focuses on string operations and parsing, an essential skill for many data processing tasks.

+- **FizzBuzz**: This is a classic coding exercise that focuses on conditional logic and modularity.

+- **Roman Numerals**: This kata exercise focuses on algorithmic thinking by converting numbers to Roman numerals and vice versa.

 ```sh
 pnpm generate